 These terms arise from the permutation structures that sit in the spin chain Hamiltonian, or equivalently the dilatation operator $D$.
 From equation (\ref{Eexpansion}) we see that $D$ has the form

 with

 The notation $\{\dots\}$ describes the permutation structures, where

 Inspection of (\ref{dilatation}) shows that $h_4(\s)$ can be extracted from $D$ by considering those contributions that involve a single exchange.
 There are still dozens of Feynman diagrams to consider that are listed in \cite{Minahan:2009aq,Minahan:2009wg}.
 Here we just report the result, Note that the result for $h_4$ is consistent with a dampening of the quadratic behavior at weak coupling to the linear behavior at strong coupling.
-Also note that $h_4$ has mixed {transcendentality} while $h_{4,\s}$ has highest {transcendentality}.
+Also note that both $h_4$ and $h_{4,\s}$ have highest {transcendentality}.

 In \cite{Minahan:2009aq,Minahan:2009wg} it was also shown that one could take $\la\gg\hla$ and consider the rescaled dilatation operator $\mathcal{D}=\hat\lambda^{-1}(D-2L)$, which at the 4-loop level reduces to